LitiumAB/Education/Developer Education/Bookstore/README.md

 If you came here to learn Litium by self study just go through the tasks and if you have questions please ask them in [Litium forum](https://forum.litium.com/).

+## Tasks

-Some tasks assume that a previous task has been completed, the recommended order to do them are:
+Some tasks assume that a previous task has been completed (task dependencies are presented in each tasks README-file), the recommended order to do them are:

 1. [Installation](./Installation)
 1. [Author page](./Author%20page)